msmur/blog/content/dev/ftt-dev-blog-1.md

 out of tutorial hell, it would be a good time to look at other projects and see what I can do to incrementally improve this project.

-I haven't met my 'learning' goals yet, which means that I'm likely going to continue working on this project for a while longer.
-But I'll be happy to jump on to something more interesting if perchance I come across it.
+In terms of what's left: I haven't met my 'learning' goals, nor have I figured out how I want to consume the API, or more pertinently even deploy it.
+I don't want to maintain another website and learning some mobile dev sounds like the way.

 [^1]: Hopefully there will be many more such first entries for future projects
 [^2]: This is something worth exploring further.
 I'll likely write about it in a future post